HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 Responses that are Gzip compressed will show "gzip", while those compressed with Brotli will show "br".
 If the value is blank, no HTTP compression is used.
 For images this is normal, since these resources are already compressed on their own.

-If you hover the mouse over the values in the Size column, you can also see the "transferred over network" and "resource size" to compare the compressed and actual sizes.
+If you hover the mouse over the values in the Size column, you can also see "transferred over network" and "resource size" to compare the compressed and actual sizes.
 This data can also be seen for the entire site: this is indicated as "size" / "transferred size" in Firefox and "transferred" and "resources" in Chrome on the bottom left hand side of the Network tab.

 {{ figure_markup(
   image="content-encoding.png",